 In the UK you don't currently need planning permission for these buildings if they are under 2.5 metres tall at the highest point of the roof.

 How Long Did It Take?

 The cabin arrived exactly as planned which was wonderfully efficient, and was removed from the back of the truck by winch.
 It stayed on our drive until early the next morning when the team arrived to erect it.
 By 2pm it was up.

-We decided to paint ours with Cuprinol in a sea-green-blue colour.
+We decided to paint our cabin with Cuprinol in a sea-green-blue colour.
 It took two of the largest tins with a bit left over.
 We then trimmed the windows and doors in a cream colour.
 We used the same cream on the inside walls too, although you don't have to treat the interior if you don't want to.
 We then put two coats of Sandolin clear varnish on the floor to protect it and make it easy to clean.

 We had electric sockets put in by an electrician so we could have lights and a heater in there.
 We bought an oil-filled plug-in radiator that has a timer on is so we can have a bit of heat on all winter to stop it getting too cold and a bit damp.

 The Wi-Fi signal from our house just about reaches out there so we can use our laptops etc. If your cabin is at the bottom of a long garden you might need to think about how you will get a signal down there.